-Stretching and flexibility is an essential, yet often overlooked health-related component of fitness.
-Numerous studies support the short and long term benefits of various types of stretching, including static stretching and dynamic stretching, just to name a few.
+Stretching and flexibility is an essential, yet often overlooked health-related components of fitness.
+Numerous studies support the short and long-term benefits of various types of stretching, including static stretching and dynamic stretching, just to name a few.
 Dr Daniel Irvine from Irvine Chiropractic takes us through the reasons why we should be taking the time to incorporate stretching into our everyday routines.

 You can read the full transcript below:

 Hello and welcome to another edition here of the Wellness channel, Relax for Life.

 Today I am going to chat to you about the importance of stretching.
 Nothing too specific today, I will give you another video down the track on how to stretch for neck pain; and how to stretch for back pain and anything else you guys want to know with regards to stretching.
 But today, just a quick video on the benefits of stretching.

 Whether you’ve got a bit of back pain, neck pain, whether you’re just stressed mentally, stretching, preforming a bit of some yoga, Pilates, any of these sorts of modalities can really help you from here all the way down to your toes.
 (Head to toes.)
 Stretching can improve your circulation; it can improve your feeling of wellbeing; it can improve the elasticity of your tissues, of course, which can alleviate pain.
 Why wouldn’t you want all of these things in your life?
 It’s something that’s free, its easy, that might take 15 to 20 minutes a day.
 For me stretching is something that keeps me together.
 It keeps me happy, it keeps me healthy.
 For me it’s a mind connection thing as well as a body thing.

 I teach my patients about stretching anywhere from the toes to the nose and the importance just can’t be understated.

 We have got some really effective tools available at our disposal these days in the world of myofascial release thanks to the cross fit world, you might have seen some of these torture tools, the